readthedocs/blog/securing-build-processes.rst

 substantial number of issues with usability and number of security concerns.

 Ideally, using a project like `Epydoc`_ to help take place of ``autodoc`` would be the best path forward.
+This takes the approach of parsing docstrings, instead of executing the code.
 We might be able to eventually completely remove the necessity for arbitrary code execution altogether with this method.
-This method relies on parsing Python to pull docstrings out of code, not execution.
 We've been working for some time now on supporting this with `sphinx-autoapi`_, but don't think it's an adequate solution for every Python project just yet.